 DEL2: Tidligere medlemmer (studerende) af Studienævnet 11

+Ref to section headlines need re-established

+COMMENT

+I suggest to avoid the term chairperson , which in my eyes is inappropriate.

+Chairman should in my opinion be regarded as a job function rather than a gender related term.

+I suggest to meet any confusion on this matter that the first time the term is used in the text to indicate that it covers all gender: Chaiman ( omnigender )

+However, I am aware that I may very well loose this battle on Faculty level.

 Part 1: Introduction

-The deans establish one or more study boards which encompass one or more programs or part of programs.
+Study boards encompassing one or more main or sub programsare established by the Deans.
 The study boards contribute to ensuring students and the academic staffs influence and involvement in matters related to education and teaching.
 The study boards are tasked with ensuring the organization, implementation, and development of education and teaching.
 The study boards express opinions on matters presented by the university’s daily management and can also comment on issues relevant to the activities of the departments.

-According to AAU’s statutes, study boards undertake various tasks, including:
+According to AAU’s statutes, study boards undertake a number of tasks, including:

-To develop the quality of the study boards educations and teaching, and to ensure the head of department’s review of evaluations with students.
+To develop the quality of the study boards educations and teaching, and to ensure the head of department’s review of evaluations together with students.

 To prepare proposals for study programs and amendments therein.